Leopard Gecko Projects

 As pet owners, what we love about cresties is how fun they are to hold.
 They feel like velvet and their toes are padded, so their feet feel sticky-ish.
 Cresties jump around like frogs, so if you are a frog person, which we are, these are definately something you want to get into.

-We are working on several crested gecko projects in 2011, including a pin stripe project and a red project.
+We are currently working on several crested gecko projects, including a pin stripe project and a red project.
 One project we are excited about is our Harry project, which comes from Anthony Caponetto's Harry line-a line that has extra large crests.

 Knob-Tail Projects